Znunu/EzMudae/README.md

 # EzMudae
-Discord.py module for parsing messages and handling claim/roll resets from the Mudae bot.
-EzMudae will only work, if you've enabled visble kakera value on your rolls.
+Module for Discord.py that parses messages and handling claim/roll resets from the Mudae bot.
+Qill only work, if you've enabled visble kakera value on your rolls.

-Documentation can be found inside the EzMudae.py file.
-Join the discord server for help https://discord.gg/kw6PCBaW5y
+Documentation can be found inside the EzMudae.py file, every function is extensively documented.
+Join [my discord server](https://discord.gg/kw6PCBaW5y) for help.
+This repo is for someone experienced with python programming and discord.py.
+If you aren't, and just need a (user/self)bot to cheat with, check out [my other repo](https://github.com/Znunu/Mudae-Cheat).

 ### Getting the name, series and kakera value from a waifu
 ```python